Cuban government, dissidents head toward Monday confrontation

 The United States has continued to foment counterrevolution on the island, Rodriguez said.
 Washington, the regime has charged, was behind the alleged “counterrevolutionary” training of Garcia Aguilera at the seminar in Spain and other similar gatherings.

-A State Department spokesperson, asked to comment on the 2019 seminar at Saint Louis University in Madrid, said that the U.S. Agency for International Development “and other U.S.-funded programs are often free and open to the public as cost should not hinder a person’s participation in an event or educational or professional development.”
+A State Department spokesperson, asked to comment on the 2019 seminar at Saint Louis University in Madrid, said that the U.S. Agency for International Development “and other U.S.-funded programs are often free and open to the public, as cost should not hinder a person’s participation in an event or educational or professional development.”
 USAID did not respond to questions about the specific seminar.

 U.S. officials maintain that CIA attempts to overthrow the Cuban government were ended decades ago.
 The Biden administration, following in the footsteps of its predecessors, has budgeted $20 million this year to fund “democracy promotion” programs and provide humanitarian assistance in Cuba, money that it says is distributed to nongovernmental organizations.